simshadows/monster-hunter-build-search/README.md

 ## How do I use this?

-This doesn't really have a user interface yet as I'm merely assertion-testing to build the basic components for now.

 I'll write a detailed guide on how to use this thing later.

 ## Issues